nhsconnect/FHIR-CDS/pages/explore/api_post_evaluate.md

       <td><code class="highlighter-rouge">0..1</code></td>
      <td>CodeableConcept</td>
     <td>Preferred language of the person that will consume the content.</td>
-	<td>This SHOULD be populated by the EMS where known for the recipient and will be populated with the same value as contained in the <code class="highlighter-rouge">userLanguage</code> parameter.</td>
+	<td>This SHOULD be populated by the EMS where known for the recipient and will be populated with the same value as contained in the <code class="highlighter-rouge">userLanguage</code> parameter.
+It SHOULD be populated using the <a href="http://hl7.org/fhir/stu3/valueset-languages.html>FHIR Language ValueSet</a>.</td>
   </tr>
 <tr>
    <td><code class="highlighter-rouge">setting</code></td>